galaxyproject/training-material/topics/single-cell/tutorials/bulk-music-5-benchmark/tutorial.md

 >
 {: .hands_on}

-Now go have a coffee while this runs...
+Now go stare at something other than a screen while this runs...

 ## Inspect outputs